Fluorescence-Tools/IMP.bff/src/README.md

-Place source `.cpp` files here to be compiled into the `IMP.scratch` library.
+Place source `.cpp` files here to be compiled into the `IMP.bff` library.